Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.md

 $$
 P(x) = \frac{1}{Z} e^{-E(x)/kT}
 $$
+[Def]

 Where:
 - $E(x)$ = "energy" = $-\log P(\text{correct} | x)$ = how "ungrounded" output $x$ is
 - $T$ = temperature parameter (literally exists in LLM sampling!)
 - $Z$ = partition function (normalization)

+Note: In LLMs, "sampling temperature" is an algorithmic control, not a physical temperature; the Gibbs/Boltzmann analogy is conceptual and empirically useful rather than literal.

 ```
 ┌─────────────────────────────────────────────────────────────────────────┐